zcaceres/MPC/Student-Handbook/StudentHandbook.md

 During week one, students pre-read and write their introduction.
 The MPC Writer’s Studio meets and we review.
 During week two, students should reach the end of their book.
 Students produce an outline and write sections to summarize each chapter.
 During week three, students produce a first draft of the entire piece.
 The Writer’s Studio meets for peer review in groups of 2-3 students.
 During week four, students schedule a one-on-one consultation with a writing tutor.
-During the final days students prepare to publish their review, share it with their subject mentor, and to participate in ExpoDay.
+During the final days students prepare to publish their review, share it with their subject mentor, and to participate in MPCafé.

 #####Week 1: Pre-Reading and Introduction
 Read preface, introduction, and at least the first chapter of the book.